hangle/Notecard/README.txt

 The text and response capture are controlled by a script file of ten command types
 (see documents/Command directory).

+Command documents and Notecard window examples are shown at:

+		notecard.org/document

 Applications:
 -------------